Catala-specific questions

 First, the common operations present in legal texts that can be done with

-it is better to represent tags and codes with enumeration
+better to represent tags and codes with enumerations that can contain payload

-payload and have a built-in exhaustiveness check in pattern matching.
-We thus
+and have a built-in exhaustiveness check in pattern matching.
+The Catala team

-advise to really think your problem through and see whether it really requires
+thus advises you to really think your problem through and see whether it really

 Second, the preferred way of performing low-level, computation-intensive operations not described by legal text but used in a Catala program is to simply to them outside of Catala and provide their output as inputs of a Catala scope, or define an external module.
 See the language reference for more details.